joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 both querying for rows and processing said rows.** At face value, the Azure Table Storage APIs only allow the discovery and enumeration of partition keys and row keys using this serial API.
 But we can be clever!

-## The idea: recursively discover partition key prefixes
+## Idea: recursively discover partition key prefixes

 One capability that the Azure Table Storage has is that you can query for partition keys greater than X. With carefully crafted parameters, this can be leveraged to enumerate the prefixes of all partition keys.
 This logic can be executed